Hibiscus Blue Bird

 Implementation

-A picture library is simply a collection of picture records held in a separate database disk file.
+A picture library is simply a disk file that contains a collection of picture records.
+At run-time the three picture files are combined with the main plant data file to make the database.
 Plant Base can show pictures from up to three libraries at any one time.
-At run-time the libraries are linked into the main database.
-If any library is unavailable, the program can continue to run without it.
+If any library file is unavailable, the program can continue to run without it.
 The library files are normally placed on the hard-disk, but can be located on a removable drive, even a read-only device such as a CD-ROM.

 file diagram

-Secondary - has exactly the same format as the Primary Picture Library, images are also stored with the database file.
+Secondary (2) - has exactly the same format as the Primary Picture Library, images are also stored with the database file.
 It can be used as an alternate location, for example to keep less frequently required plant images.
-It may be moved to a separate hard disk or recorded onto removeable media such as CD-ROM.
-This saves valuable hard disk space on the system's main drive.
+It may be moved to a separate hard disk or recorded onto removeable media such as a USB memory stick or CD-ROM.
+This can save valuable hard disk space on the system's main drive.

 Operation